craftablescience/ChiraEngine/README.md

 - Native Windows and Linux support (OpenGL 4.5 Core)
 - As extensible as possible: register custom logging hooks, sound providers, resource types and providers, etc.
 - Robust resource loading and management to facilitate sharing of congruent data
-- Data-oriented design, using worlds ➡ entities ➡ components as building blocks
+- Data-oriented design, using entities as building blocks
-  - Components can exist standalone if necessary
-  - Entities are components that handle registration of other components with the engine, and provide connecting glue between components.
-They can also be added standalone
-  - Worlds are entities that manage groups of entities, and provide the same code glue entities provide for components
 - Hassle-free Discord Rich Presence
 - Inline text localization
 - AngelScript support, with common function hooks and types registered
-- Abstract input system using C++11 lambdas (or a reference to a function)
-- Bullet physics engine built-in
+- Bullet physics engine built-in, with common physics types registered
-- Event queue to communicate between components
+- Event queue to communicate between entities (or other parts of the engine)
 - Settings manager, which saves to and loads from a JSON file (with smart overwriting) for modifiable settings without recompiling
-- The sound manager can be changed, and scripting providers (defined by the user) can be added
+- Sound manager can be changed at runtime
-- Logger built-in with colored text and hooks, and a console GUI which uses the logging hook system
+- Logger built-in with colored text and hooks, and a console GUI window which uses the logging hook system

 ## Planned Features
-- Abstract ImGUI windows and expose relevant functions to scripting
 - Create an editor UI to make games with
 - Revamp scripting, allow adding custom scripting providers
-- Remove AngelScript, add JavaScript scripting support
 - Add more graphics features
 - Implement the assimp library for model loading
 - Particle systems!
 Preferably offloaded to the GPU